 - The old man carried the child, but the child governs the old man (Simeon).

-What is it about children that is so important to salvation?
+What is it about children that is so important?

 Straightforward.
 Trusting.
 Direct, unhampered by so-called politeness and good manners.
 Pushing at boundaries.
 Taking risks.
 Full of energy.
 Full of imagination.